-With two volunteer intakes per year, the Helpline training program consists of five sessions across five consecutive weeks, usually held on a Tuesday evening from 6-9pm.
-After training is completed, successful volunteers will undertake four shifts alongside an experienced volunteer.
+With two volunteer intakes per year, the Helpline training program consists of seven sessions across seven consecutive weeks, these usually held on a Tuesday evening from 6-9pm.
+After training is completed, successful volunteers will undertake an initial four shifts alongside an experienced volunteer.
 During these shifts, they will listen to how the experienced volunteer works with callers.
-Once these initial shifts are completed, volunteers will begin taking phone calls under supervision.
+Once these shifts are completed, volunteers will begin taking phone calls under supervision.

 Helpline training covers the structure of the mental health systems, understanding mental illness, telephone communication skills, managing challenging phone calls, communicating empathy, listening skills and administration skills.
 Future opportunities for volunteer development are also offered through workshops held throughout the year.